josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 }
 </style> -->

-Leveraging a 2016 Macbook and reinforcement, imitation, and supervized learning to optimally play [Judgement](https://en.wikipedia.org/wiki/Kachufool), a playing card game which I've played far, *far* too much of [(repository here - try your hand at beating the bot!)](https://github.com/josh-holder/JudgmentBot), with applications to general trick-taking games.
+Leveraging a 2016 Macbook Pro along with reinforcement, imitation, and supervized learning to optimally play [Judgement](https://en.wikipedia.org/wiki/Kachufool), a playing card game which I've played far, *far* too much of [(repository here - try your hand at beating the bot!)](https://github.com/josh-holder/JudgmentBot), with applications to general trick-taking games.
 {: .notice}

 ### Quick Links